Integration Tests

 The integration tests are quite useful for ongoing development work.
 For example, consider the following test command:

 This is often much easier than just working in a test project that you set up manually.
+And if tests are not passing, you can run pytest tests/integration_tests -x repeatedly with the same kind of workflow.
+This has been a really powerful workflow in developing the project so far.

 Look at the logs